Last Updated on

 About Birthplace of Jesus: Church of the Nativity and the Pilgrimage Route

-The Birthplace of Jesus: Church of the Nativity and the Pilgrimage Route, Bethlehem is a UNESCO site covering a total land area of fewer than 3 hectares.
-It has a buffer zone of 23 hectares.
+The Birthplace of Jesus: Church of the Nativity and the Pilgrimage Route, Bethlehem is a UNESCO site covering a total land area of fewer than three hectares and it has a buffer zone of 23 hectares.
 The inscribed property is located south of Jerusalem.
-It is a notable site for the Christian religion since it is believed to be the Birthplace of Jesus.
-It is located amongst the fertile limestone hill country, also known as the Holy Land.
+It’s a notable site for the Christian religion since it is not only believed to be the birthplace of Jesus, but it’s located amongst the fertile limestone hill country, also known as the Holy Land.

-The belief that this is the location of the birthplace of Jesus has been held since at least the 2nd Century AD.
-There is one particular cave on the site that is believed to be the actual spot of Christ’s birth.
-Since being declared by St. Helena, the mother of Constantine the Great, the place has been considered one of the holiest sites in Christendom.
+The belief that this is the location of the birthplace of Jesus has been held since at least the second century AD.
+One particular cave on the site is believed to be the actual spot of Jesus Christ’s birth.
+Since being declared so by St. Helena, the mother of Constantine the Great, this place has been considered one of the holiest sites in Christendom—hence the historic pilgrimage route.

 There are several components to this UNESCO site: